state capitalism and communism-from-below in latin america

 zelayacorreachavezortegamorales

 I’m going to talk about the recent history of Latin America and the relationship of US imperialism to national ruling classes; in what ways this has shaped the major left trends and the workers’ movement on the continent; and the different types of movement that exist today.
-Read the rest of this entry »
+Continue reading “state capitalism and communism-from-below in latin america”

 manchester public meeting: populism and class struggle in latin america